U.S., Japan eye possible small trade deal by September: sources

 A second source familiar with the discussions said the Trump administration was looking for increased access for U.S. beef and pork products.

-Improved access to the Japanese market would help the United States compete with members of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership, a trade agreement among Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam.
+Improved access to the Japanese market would help the United States compete with members of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), a trade agreement among Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam.

 One of Trump’s first acts as president was to pull the United States out of that agreement’s predecessor, which killed the deal.